nyron fix

 Best Practices

-fixafter editingnyron.config.ts - Commit metadata changes - After fixing, commit the updated
+fixafter editingnyron.config.ts - Commit metadata changes - Commit the updated

-.nyron/files - Review before accepting - Read the fix summary to understand what changed
+.nyron/files after fixing - Review the summary - Read the fix summary to understand what changed

-- Safe to run anytime - The command is non-destructive and prompts before creating files
+- Safe to rerun - The command is idempotent and safe to run multiple times

 Related Commands